 Implementation Strategies That Drive Results

 Having access to engaging tools means nothing without effective implementation.
-Research on educational technology consistently shows that teacher training and pedagogical approach determine success more than tool selection.
+Through supporting dozens of classroom implementations as an instructional technology coach, I’ve observed that teacher training and pedagogical approach determine success more than tool selection.
+The U.S. Department of Education’s What Works Clearinghouse meta-analyses on educational technology effectiveness consistently support this finding.

 Start with one tool rather than implementing everything simultaneously.
 Master one platform before introducing others.
 This reduces cognitive load for you and your students, and allows deeper exploration of features.
 Once comfortable, add complementary tools that serve different purposes.